dormhi/dormhi/README.md

-# Hi, I'm Davut.
+# Hi, I'm Davut can cüci. people generally know me as "Dormhi"
 I have been striving to be the best in the fields of computers and software that I have been interested in since my childhood. 👋

 ## 🚀 Who Am I?
-- 🎓 Computer Engineering student
+- 🎓 Computer Engineering student 3'rd class
 - 💻 Interested in software development and problem solving
 - 📍 Based in Turkiye